PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 ### How to make your own presets

-1. In the PSA panel click `+ new preset`.
+1. In the `PSA` _N Panel_ click `+ Create New`.
 2. Name it something memorable, avoid special characters.
-3. Modify the PSA parameters to your liking.
+3. Modify the `PSA` parameters to your liking.
 4. Save the changes you made!

 !!! tip
     Use ''Use preset sun location'' if you want to save the suns location in the preset.
-If you don't want the preset to change your suns location then leave the box unchecked.
+If you don't want the preset to change your suns location, then leave the box unchecked.